dalenewman/JunkDrawer/README.md

-Before you run Junk Drawer for the first time, make sure you create a `Junk` database for all the files you&#39;re going to import.
+Before you run Junk Drawer for the first time, make sure you create a `Junk` database for all the files you're going to import.
 Then, update
 Junk Drawer's configuration file _default.xml_.

 <pre class="prettyprint" lang="xml">